grodansparadis/vscpl2drv-websrv/README.md

 For TLS/SSL use prefix "stcp://"

 ##### auth-domain
 The authentication domain.
-In reality this is an arbitrary string that is used when calulating md5 checksums.
-In this case the checksum is calulated over "user:auth-domain-password"
+In reality this is an arbitrary string that is used when calculating md5 checksums.
+In this case the checksum is calculated over "user:auth-domain-password"

 ##### path-users
-The user database is separated from the configuration file for security reasons and should be stored in a folder that is only readable by the user of the host, usually the VSCP daemon.
+The user database is separated from the configuration file for security reasons and should be stored in a folder that is only readable by the user the VSCP daemon is run as.
+Usually this is the user __vscp__.

 The format for the user file is specified below.

 ##### response-timeout
 Response timeout in milliseconds.
-Connection will be restarted if this expires.

 ##### encryption
 Response and commands from/to the tcp/ip link server can be encrypted using AES-128, AES-192 or AES-256.
 Set here as